These Benefits of Protein and Fiber in Your Diet

 The Benefits of Protein in Your Diet

-Here is the importance of healthy diet protein.
+Here is the importance of a healthy diet protein.

 You need protein for the maintenance of tissues and growth.
 In normal circumstances, the body breaks down the amount of protein it needs to repair and build tissues.
 In other times, it could break down more protein than it can create, increasing your body’s needs.